obitori/ubun2kali/README.md

 Overview
 --------

 This simple project allows you to convert a running of instance of Ubuntu with the binaries and other files installed by Kali, the well-known Linux pentesting distribution maintained by by Offensive Security.
+To achieve this, the scripts take advantage of the apt package management system, which manages system and application package updates on Debian GNU/Linux and its derivatives such as Ubuntu and Kali.
+By swapping repositories, apt goes about "upgrading" the Ubuntu binaries and other files with the Kali versions, leaving you with a Kali box.

+This is basically for personal use, but have at it.
+The "ubun2kali.sh" script should work on any Ubuntu machine (but hasn't been tested.)
+You could modify "aws_ubun2kali.sh" to work on any other ssh-accessible instance of Ubuntu.

-It contains two bash scripts:
+This project contains two bash scripts:

 **ubun2kali.sh** -- This script is run on the target Ubuntu machine.
 It basically replaces the Ubuntu repositories located in /etc/apt/sources.list with the repositories from the same location on a Kali machine.
 It then updates the machine with "apt update" and "apt upgrade -y".
-The apt package management system (which manages system and application package updates on Debian GNU/Linux and its derivatives such as Ubuntu and Kali.

 **aws_ubun2kali.sh** -- This script takes two inputs from the user, an ip address and a pem file that must be located in ~/.ssh.
 It uses these to connect to an AWS instance to upload and execute as root the ubun2kali.sh script.